IMPORTANT INFORMATION REGARDING

 Outside of Open Enrollment, you may only modify your elections when you experience a life event change—such as marriage or the birth of a child—and even then, the IRS limits the types of changes you are allowed to make.

-Several Open Enrollment presentations will be held so you can get more information and ask questions.
-Presentations will begin at the times listed below; they’ll run for 45 minutes, followed by a Q&A session.
+Several Open Enrollment presentations will be held in the spring of 2016 so you can get more information and ask questions.

 Attend a Fair

 Representatives from Penn’s health care providers and administrators will be onsite to share information and answer questions.
 Learn about medical plans, prescription drug coverage, dental plans, vision coverage, flexible spending accounts and the Penn Benefits Center.
-At the Open Enrollment and Wellness Fair at Houston Hall on Wednesday, April 22, you can also take advantage of free health screenings and wellness information on several topics.
+At the Open Enrollment and Wellness Fair, you can also take advantage of free health screenings and wellness information on several topics.

 If you don’t have internet access at home or at work, don’t worry—log on to manage your benefits at one of these convenient locations: